Dumbotron6/Obsidian_Vault/Study Notes/System Design/System Design 1.md

 ### Considerations

 * Data that is read frequently but modified infrequently needs to be stored in cache.
-Cache data is stored in volatile memory ([[../Quick lookup#Volatile memory|^]]) so it is not recommended to store persistent data ([[../Quick lookup#Persistent data|^]]).
+Cache data is stored in volatile memory ([[../Quick lookup#Volatile memory|more]]) so it is not recommended to store persistent data ([[../Quick lookup#Persistent data|more]]).
 It the server restarts, all data in the cache is lost.
 * Expiration policy: Expiration date needs to be set for the data that is stored in cache.
-This will help in obsolete data being stored in cache.
+This will help in obsolete data being deleted from cache.
 * Consistency: This involves keeping the data store and the cache in sync.
 Inconsistency can happen because data-modifying operations on the data store and cache are not in a single transaction.
-* Failures: Multiple cache servers across different data centers are recommended to avoid single point of failure or SPOF ([[../Quick lookup#Single Pont of Failure or SPOF|^]]).
+* Failures: Multiple cache servers across different data centers are recommended to avoid single point of failure or SPOF ([[../Quick lookup#Single Pont of Failure or SPOF|more]]).
 * Eviction Policy: Once the cache is full, any requests to add items to the cache might cause existing items to be removed.
 This is called cache eviction.
 Least-recently-used (LRU) is the most popular cache eviction policy.
 Other eviction policies, such as the Least Frequently Used (LFU) or First in First Out (FIFO), can be adopted to satisfy different use cases.

 ## Content delivery network (CDN)